Interpretable Almost Matching Exactly for Causal Inference: RELATED WORK

-A recent alternative framework is that of \textit{almost-exact matching}, where each matched group contains units that are close on covariates that are important for predicting outcomes.
-For example, Coarsened Exact Matching \citep{iacus2011causal,iacus2011multivariate} is almost-exact, if one were to use an oracle (should one ever become available) that bins covariates according to importance for estimating causal effects.
-The FLAME algorithm \citep{genericFLAME2017} is an almost-exact matching method that adapts the distance metric to the data using machine learning.
-It starts by matching ``identical twins,'' and proceeds by eliminating less important covariates one by one, attempting to match individuals on the largest set of covariates available.
-FLAME has a balance constraint to ensure that it does not remove too many treatment or control units as it eliminates covariates.
-It uses a hold-out training set to determine importance of covariates.
-The combination of balance and importance of covariates is called ``match quality'' (MQ).
-FLAME can handle datasets too large to fit in memory, and scales well with the number of covariates, but removing covariates in exactly one order (rather than all possible orders as in the present work) means that many high-quality matches will be missed. \\
+In the framework of \textit{almost-exact matching} \citep{genericFLAME2017}, each matched group contains units that are close on covariates that are important for predicting outcomes.
+For example, Coarsened Exact Matching \citep{iacus2011causal,iacus2011multivariate} is almost-exact if one were to use an oracle (should one ever become available) that bins covariates according to importance for estimating causal effects. \collapsingflame's predecessor, the FLAME algorithm \citep{genericFLAME2017} is an almost-exact matching method that adapts the distance metric to the data using machine learning.
+It starts by matching ``identical twins,'' and proceeds by eliminating less important covariates one by one, attempting to match individuals on the largest set of covariates that produce valid matched groups.
+FLAME can handle huge datasets, even datasets that are too large to fit in memory, and scales well with the number of covariates, but removing covariates in exactly one order (rather than all possible orders as in \collapsingflame) means that many high-quality matches will be missed.

-\collapsingflame\ 's matched groups tend to match on more covariates than FLAME; the distances between matched units in \collapsingflame\ are smaller within each matched group, thus its matches are distinctly higher quality.
+\collapsingflame\ tends to match on more covariates than FLAME; the distances between matched units are smaller in \collapsingflame\ than in FLAME, thus its matches are distinctly higher quality.
 This has implications for missing data, where \collapsingflame\ can find matched groups that FLAME cannot.